wpan03/quick_ds_python/README.md

 + `cluster_demo.ipynb`: demonstrates how the function in this repo can help developing a clustering model.

-## Virtual Environment :clipboard:
+## Development Guide :clipboard:

 This section is mainly for development purpose.
 You can skip this section if you want to directly copy and use functions inside this repo.

+### Virtual Environment

 We use [poetry](https://python-poetry.org/) to manage python dependencies in this project.
 You can install poetry with the following command.

-### Install Poetry
+#### Install Poetry

 The following is copied the [official guide of poetry](https://python-poetry.org/docs/master/).